bmaltais/kohya_ss/README.md

 __Stable Diffusion web UI now seems to support LoRA trained by ``sd-scripts``.__ Thank you for great work!!!

-Note: Currently the LoRA models trained by release 0.4.0 does not seem to be supported.
+Note: Currently the LoRA models trained by release v0.4.0 does not seem to be supported.
 If you use Web UI native LoRA support, please use release 0.3.2 for now.

-The LoRA models for SD 2.x is not supported too.
+The LoRA models for SD 2.x is not supported too in Web UI.

-- 22 Jan.
+- Release v0.4.0: 22 Jan.
 2023
   - Add ``--network_alpha`` option to specify ``alpha`` value to prevent underflows for stable training.
 Thanks to CCRcmcpe!
     - Details of the issue are described in https://github.com/kohya-ss/sd-webui-additional-networks/issues/49 .
     - The default value is ``1``, scale ``1 / rank (or dimension)``.
 Set same value as ``network_dim`` for same behavior to old version.
     - LoRA with a large dimension (rank) seems to require a higher learning rate with ``alpha=1`` (e.g. 1e-3 for 128-dim, still investigating).
+  - For generating images in Web UI, __the latest version of the extension ``sd-webui-additional-networks`` (v0.3.0 or later) is required for the models trained with this release or later.__
   - Add logging for the learning rate for U-Net and Text Encoder independently, and for running average epoch loss.
 Thanks to mgz-dev!
   - Add more metadata such as dataset/reg image dirs, session ID, output name etc...
 See https://github.com/kohya-ss/sd-scripts/pull/77 for details.
 Thanks to space-nuko!
     - __Now the metadata includes the folder name (the basename of the folder contains image files, not fullpath).__ If you do not want it, disable metadata storing with ``--no_metadata`` option.